 Cons

-- Works better with only Jetboil’s accessories
+- Works better with only jetboil’s accessories

 4. Bushbox XL Titanium Stove

 This stove weighs around 1.1 pounds, including the trivets.
 So, it is a bit heavier than other stoves but is still manageable to carry because of its foldable design.
-It comes with a heavy-duty outdoor bag, which is a plus point for this burner.
+It comes with a heavy-duty outdoor bag, a plus point for this burner.

 Pros